Point Break is Massively Underrated Even If You Figured Everything Out

 Introduction

 Point Break (1991) is one of my favorite movies of all time.
-I love older action movies because of how real the characters can seem and even if there are exaggerations, they symbolize something much deeper than what you see.
-I believe Point Break is one of the most significant movies about youth.
-Your 20s is very important because it is what defines the direction the rest of your life takes.
-Point Break should be the official movie of your 20s, as if The Breakfast Club could be the official movie of your teens, because it perfectly illustrates the internal struggle of your 20s.
+I love older action movies because of how real the characters can seem, and even if there are exaggerations, they still have a well defined personality which symbolizes something much deeper in human psychology than what you see with your eyes.
+I believe Point Break is one of the most significant movies about youth, and more specifically, your 20s.
+Your 20s is a very important part of your life because it is what defines the direction the rest of your life takes.
+Point Break should be the official movie of your 20s, as if The Breakfast Club could be the official movie of your teens, because it perfectly illustrates the internal struggle of your 20s caused by unfound purpose.
 On the other hand, the 2015 remake fails to live up to the impact of the original or blaze its own trail in any way.

 Bodhi's Motives and Views on Life